-The College postal service is located on the ground floor of Ellis Hall.
+The College receives US Postal mail and package deliveries through the Juniata Post Office, which is located on the ground floor of Ellis Hall.
 Students receive one assigned post office box for their entire stay at Juniata.
-A deposit is required in order to receive a mailbox key.
 Students should use their post office box number as part of their Juniata address.
 Stamps are available at the post office and parcels can be mailed there during open hours.

-The Summer Orientation program consists of parallel programs for new students and their parents.
-The orientation program includes faculty advising for class registration, discussions on residential living, and sessions on various other adjustment concerns.
-Parents meet in groups with college administrators and faculty to share concerns, discuss services available to both students and parents, and participate in question-and-answer sessions.
+The Summer Orientation program consists of parallel programs for new students and their families and supporters.
+The orientation program includes consultation on class registration, discussions on campus community and residential living, and sessions on various other adjustment concerns.
+Families and supporters meet in groups with college administrators and faculty to share concerns, discuss services available to both students and parents, and participate in question-and-answer sessions.
 Students participate in a variety of informational and social activities designed to help them become more familiar with college life and the unique traditions and opportunities at Juniata.
-Recreational opportunities are also a part of the Summer Orientation program.

-Prior to the first day of classes, new students consult with advisors, confirm their course registration, meet with Residence Staff, and participate in planned college activities to inaugurate the new academic year.
+Prior to the first day of classes, new students consult with advisors, confirm their course registration, meet with Residential Life Staff, and participate in planned college activities to inaugurate the new academic year.

-The College also provides special orientation programs specifically designed for the following distinct student groups: visiting high school students, and international students.
+The College also provides special orientation programs specifically designed for the following distinct student groups: dual enrolled high school students, and international students.

 Parking and Vehicle Registration

-All students and employees who bring motor vehicles to the college area, whether to the campus itself or not, must register their cars, motorcycles, motor scooters or motor bikes with the Office of Public Safety.
-The online vehicle registration form can be accessed by following the link on the home page of the Public Safety’s website.
+All students and employees who bring motor vehicles to the college area, whether to the campus itself or not, must register their cars, motorcycles, motor scooters or motor bikes with Juniata College Public Safety.
+The online vehicle registration form can be accessed by following the link on the home page of the Public Safety website.
 Upon approval of the registration form, a display sticker is issued and should be placed on the left side of the rear bumper.
 Failure to register a vehicle by a student results in a fine.
 The registration decal is valid for the entire academic year and is non-transferable.

 For additional information, go here: https://www.juniata.edu/offices/security/policies/parking-traffic-regulations.php